 Loving others is important, but don’t forget to love yourself

-Self-care is so important in improving our well-beings and the quality of life.
-During the process, we do whatever is good to our body, to satisfy our needs and desires.
+Self-care is so important in improving our wellbeing and the quality of life.
+When practicing self-care, we do whatever is good to our body and mental health.
+This helps us avoid fatigue, stress, anxiety, and worry.
+To put it simply, self-care makes us feel content, refreshed and happy.

 Why is self-care so important?